File Checksums: How to Protect From Corrupted Downloads

 Let's walk through a practical scenario.
 You want to download Ubuntu Linux:

-- Download the file: You grab
+- You grab

-ubuntu-24.04.iso(about 5GB) - Find the official checksum: On Ubuntu's website, they publish SHA-256 checksums:
+ubuntu-24.04.iso(about 5GB) - On Ubuntu's website, they publish SHA-256 checksums alongside the download:

 e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855 *ubuntu-24.04.iso

-Match = Safe
+Match = safe

 When checksums match, you can be confident that: